Storm-WG/storm-spec/README.md

 (like data encoding in our case) without exposing the source data used for computation (i.e. providing zero-knowledge argument).

-Briefly, if Alice wants to provide Bob with some non-interactive argument that the encrypted data (available to Bob) are really correspond to some un-encrypted pre-image (which is unknown to Bob), she needs to undertake the following:
+Briefly, if Bob wants to provide Alice with some non-interactive argument that the encrypted data (available to Alice) are really correspond to some un-encrypted pre-image (which is unknown to Bob), he needs to undertake the following:
 1. Split the source data into chunks of the same size (like 256 bytes or 1kb)
 2. Encrypt those data chunk by chunk with some encryption key
 3. Compute Merkle trees from hashes of the chunks in unencrypted source data and encrypted data